bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 \page
 - **Dexterity (DEX):** Someone with high DEX is good at tasks requiring a delicate, precise approach.
 Ranged weapons, stealth, feats of acrobatics, pick-pocketing, and acting first in combat are all governed by Dexterity.
 Such characters are often described as "quick" or "nimble".
 Rangers and rogues are particularly likely to have high DEX, as well as brawlers.
 Ranged weapons use DEX as their modifier.
 Most "big explosion" spells and effects require DEX saves to reduce or eliminate the effect.
 Light armor relies on having a high DEX to dodge, rather than outright block, incoming attacks.
 - **Constitution (CON):** Someone with high CON is good at enduring damage, dealing with toxins and diseases, and harsh environments.
 Such characters are often described as "tough" or "hardy".
 While CON is not a primary ability score for any class, it's rarely disregarded.
 Keeping it above zero is a good baseline approach.
 Your character's maximum hit points increases with your CON score, as does the amount you heal over a short rest.
 Poison, acid, and cold-based abilities often require CON saving throws.
 - **Intelligence (INT):** Someone with high INT is good at recalling lore, finding the connections between facts, dealing with languages, and generally handling arcane magic.
 They are often described as "smart".
 INT is a primary score for arcanists and spellblades.
-Low INT does not mean you are stupid: it also reflects a life or aptitude for intellectual pursuits for their own sake.
+Low INT does not mean you are stupid--it also reflects a life or aptitude for intellectual pursuits for their own sake.
 So a person with street smarts may not have high INT, but wouldn't be stupid.
 INT also helps against illusions and other tricks that try to make you perceive a false reality.
 Several other subclasses depend on INT as a secondary score.
 - **Wisdom (WIS):** Someone with high WIS is perceptive, in tune with the world around them.
 They can see what others cannot and understand how animals and people are feeling.
 They are often in tune with nature, being able to find tracks and food in the wilderness.
 They are often described as "wise" or "clear-eyed".
 WIS is a primary ability score for saving throws against magic or abilities that affects the mind.
 It is the primary ability score for priests and shamans, and a secondary ability score for brawlers and rangers.
 Both primal and divine magic rely on WIS as the spellcasting modifier.
 - **Charisma (CHA):** Someone with high CHA has a powerful force of personality.
 They are naturally good with people, as CHA governs social interactions by default.
 They are often described as having "magnetic personalities".
-It also represents force of will and sense of self: magics that try to alter your shape or banish you to other planes are defended against with CHA saves.
+It also represents force of will and sense of self--magics that try to alter your shape or banish you to other planes are defended against with CHA saves.
 It is the primary ability score of the warlock and a secondary ability score for the oathbound, both of whose magics come from sheer stubbornness and will.

 Ability scores aren't as much physical measurements as they are *archetypes*--you can have normal (ie +0) STR and still be physically fit.
 Using *any* weapon requires both physical power and coordination, but heavier melee weapons are associated with the Strong Guy, while ranged weapons and sneaky daggers are both associated with the Sneak or the Archer, neither of whom is traditionally "buff" (despite archers being very strong in reality).
 Your high ability scores are best thought of as how your character prefers to approach problems&mdash;brute force (STR), precise maneuvering or stealth (DEX), toughing them out (CON), out-thinking the problem (INT), intuiting the solution (WIS), or just bluffing your way through on sheer personality and charm (CHA).